GinkoEagle/d3.visulization/README.md

-# d3.visulization
+# Data Visulization Repository
+Note: this is an ungoing list of the good resources in data visulization that I come across.

-D3 Visualization Repository
+1. D3 Visualization Repository